 When the new scheme commenced in 2013, it was intended that applications would be processed more quickly than under the old scheme.
-This was true for the first year of the new Scheme.
+This was true for the first year of the new scheme.

-However it is our experience that there is now a backlog and it could take about 36 months to receive a decision.
+However, in our experience there is now a backlog and it could take about 12 months to receive a decision.

-Some payments such as financial assistance for immediate needs will be paid slightly quicker, whilst recognition payments may take longer.
+Some payments such as financial assistance for immediate needs will be paid more quickly, whilst recognition payments may take longer.